fabian-sp/ncOPT/README.md

 ### Attributes

 * `self.dim`: integer, specifies dimension of the input argument.
-* `self.dim`: integer, specifies dimension of the output.
+* `self.dimOut`: integer, specifies dimension of the output.

 ### Methods